Research-Based

 Phillips_ Colon Health Probiotic Review

-Growing up, bacteria is one of the few things we’re taught to avoid at all costs.
-It’s the reason we shower every day, it’s why we clean our homes regularly, it’s why we wash our hands frequently, and it’s why the ‘five-second rule’ exists.
+Growing up, bacteria is something we’re taught to avoid at all costs.
+It explains why we shower daily, clean our homes regularly, wash our hands frequently, and follow the ‘five-second rule.’

-What many people don’t understand is that our bodies are actually made up of trillions of bacteria.
-There’s more bacteria in your body than there are cells, and a majority of the bacteria is found in your gut.
-As much as we want to avoid bacteria, we can’t — it’s impossible.
-In fact, researchers estimate the average human body contains around 40 trillion bacteria.
-In a healthy body, 85% of that bacteria is considered ‘good bacteria’ while the other 15% is considered ‘bad bacteria.’
-Too much or not enough good or bad bacteria in the body is cause for concern.
+What many people don’t realize is that our bodies actually contain trillions of bacteria.
+There’s more bacteria in your body than there are cells, with the majority residing in your gut.
+Despite our desire to avoid bacteria, it’s impossible—researchers estimate the average human body contains around 40 trillion bacteria.
+In a healthy body, 85% of that bacteria is considered ‘good bacteria’ while 15% is ‘bad bacteria.’
+Disruption of this balance—too much or too little of either type—is cause for concern.

-Phillips’ Colon Health Probiotic is one of those supplements.
-The question is, though, is it really worth adding to your routine?
-Let’s dive into this probiotic supplement and see if it is truly all it’s cracked up to be in this review of Phillips’ Colon Health Probiotic.
+Phillips’ Colon Health Probiotic is one such supplement.
+The question is: is it truly worth adding to your routine?
+Let’s examine this probiotic supplement to see if it lives up to its reputation in this comprehensive review.

 Phillips' Colon Health Probiotic